y2kbugger/y2kbugger.github.io/content/programming/baremetal-riscv-renode-3.rst

 Background
 ==========
-In this article we will interfacing with a virtual UART.
+In this article we will be interfacing with a virtual UART.
 This will allow us to input and output a serial stream of character bytes.

 This example includes a few new concepts.